k-ye/k-ye.github.io/_posts/2020-04-02-write-a-performant-ray-tracer-in-python-i.md

 In another word, Taichi offers the simplicity of Python and the performace of the hardware, the best of both.

 Before you shake your head and mumble "I don't want to learn a new language just for that", don't worry.
 I assure you that there is nothing new about the language itself.
-You will be writing authentic Python, and can view Taichi just as a powerful library.
+You will be writing native Python, and can view Taichi just as a powerful library.
 In fact, here's how you'd want to install it (Note that Taichi is only available since `Python 3.6+`):

 ```bash
 python3 -m pip install taichi